Skip to main content

 • Sourced from Contentstack

-• Component Type: Contentstack - Static Record List
+• DX Component Type: Contentstack - Static Record List

 • The Banner Component pulls the list of banners that are hand selected by the business user.